-The event also invited guest facilitators: Nabil Iskandar (Brunei), Omid (Malaysia), Jenil (Malaysia), Sihk (Indonesia) and Spuds Music (Malaysia).
+The event also invited guest facilitators: Nabil Iskandar (Brunei), Omid (Malaysia), Jenil (the Philippines), Sihk (Indonesia) and Spuds (Malaysia).

 Intermission kicked off the first day with a live radio show hosted by local music producers Edmund Chin & Riff Samat, in conjunction with their 150th show on radio.

 On the second day, WMW curated a music tech workshop which included lessons on studio flow, panel discussions, demolition panels and the sharing of tips from guest facilitators.

 To close out the weekend, local producer Nabil Iskandar is releasing six new songs in collaboration with local artists, Tamimi, Zed Peace, Jude Selatan, Syasya Syahira, Syafiq Abdillah, Nadia Metassan and Farah Rahman.